DevStorm9833/AQI/README.md

       + Feedbacks for each station and its stats
       + + Manage user feedback (approve, resolve, escalate, or reject).
-        + Feedback box should show Name, Email, Date & Time, ⭐ rating,
+        + Feedback box should show Name, Email, Place, Date & Time, ⭐ rating, File(Img, Audio, Video) filtered by Regions.

     + Settings